statisticalbiotechnology/brian_pi0/notebook.md

 I postulated that the percolator training procedure might not work as well as it should when using data with such low $\pi_0$ as the specific searches ($\hat{\pi_0}=0.1$).
 Hence I also tried to run percolator with a training FDR of 0.00001, alowing fewer incorrect pepties to be included as positive training examples.

  ![pq-plot](pq_plot.png)

+ It seems like the more stringent threshold gives a result more in line with the entrapment searches, i.e. the level Brian desired.
+This makes sense.
+The default value of FDR = 0.01 will containe a very large number of false positive examples.
+For this cases we should hense strive to use very restrictive training FDR's.

+ -LK